 The Grand Junction Police Department makes a report of all crimes reported to them that occur on and near the campus.
 Once a year, campus officers compile and classify all of the statistics pertinent to the Campus Security Act for the purpose of making this report.
-The Grand Junction Police Department Records Division can be reached any day of the week at 549-5000 from 7:00 AM to 6:00 PM.
+The Grand Junction Police Department Records Division can be reached Monday thru Friday at 549-5000 from 7:00 AM to 6:00 PM.